grtangu/firstgitrepo/readme.md

 git add README.md
 git commit -m "first commit"
 git branch -M main

+--or if you have already in local repository with same name as remote repository and u want to move your local changes to sync with remote then use the below 2 command
-git remote add origin https://github.com/grtangu/firstgitrepo.git git push -u origin main
+1.first command add your local repository to remote. git remote add origin https://github.com/grtangu/firstgitrepo.git 2.second you are pushing your changes from local to remote. git push -u origin main